Alsadiq-Ahmad/Alsadiq-Ahmad/README.md

 - 🔭 I’m currently interning as an **Associate Developer** at Trendyol Group, working on **cloud-native solutions** and **LLM-powered apps**.

-- 🌱 I’m currently learning **ASP.NET, Spring Boot, and Kubernetes** to enhance my backend expertise.
+- 🌱 I’m currently learning **Laravel, Spring Boot, and Kubernetes** to enhance my backend expertise.

 - 💡 Passionate about **Cloud Computing, DevOps, AI, and Backend Development**.